higgi13425/medicaldata/README.md

 ## Messy Datasets

-I am doing a beta test of messy datasets, largely in Excel, with many annoying non-rectangular features that will help teach data cleaning/wrangling.
+I am doing a beta test of messy datasets, largely in Excel, with many annoying non-tidy and non-rectangular features that will help teach data cleaning/wrangling.

-You can open and view these from the GitHub repo in all of their messy Excel glory by going [here](https://github.com/higgi13425/medicaldata/tree/master/data-raw/messy_data) and clicking on one of the \*.xlsx files to download it.
+You can open and view these from the GitHub repo in all of their messy Excel glory by going [here](https://github.com/higgi13425/medicaldata/tree/master/data-raw/messy_data) and clicking on one of the \*.xlsx files, then clicking on the `View Raw` button to download it.
+You could also directly download these excel files by clicking on the URL links in the table below.

-You can read these directly from the urls below with the code below into RStudio.
+You can read these directly from the urls below with the code below into R.

 ``` r
 # install.packages('openxlsx')